 What if a landlord will not honor the building rental agreement for the buyer?
 After purchasing the business, the buyer may have to find new retail space and move equipment, assets, and inventory.
 Costs to do that add up, and the buyer may request a lower purchase price to cover those expenses.

 Unexpected circumstances often come up during business sale negotiations, and the buyer lowers the purchase price for legitimate reasons.
 However, some buyers plan to re-trade since the process started.

 I’ve seen buyers lock sellers up in a Letter of Intent and then drag their feet intentionally during the due diligence process.
 Thinking the company is as good as sold, buyers relax their marketing or selling.
 But then, the company doesn’t perform as expected, and here comes the buyer demanding a re-trade.
 I consider this particular instance an intentional bait and switch.

-RELATED ARTICLE: see Exit Team Army in Your Business Sales Presentation
+RELATED STORY: Your Business Sales Presentation

 Another type of bait and switch I’ve seen buyers use is the strong-handed re-trade.
 Some buyers intentionally drag out the discovery process, or the due diligence process, to outlast any other interested buyer.
 By the time due diligence ends, the buyer lowers the purchase price knowing that the seller is exhausted and has no buyers still interested in the company.

 No matter why a re-trade occurs, the word can cause nightmares for us business owners.
 So how can we avoid this reduction in the purchase price?

 This point seems obvious if you’ve listened to any of this series.
 But as I’ve mentioned many times before, you must prepare for the future.
 If you’ve prepared your company correctly, you will have a close-to-accurate idea of your company’s value before you enter into the due diligence process.